mit-pdos/perennial/README.md

 We compile with [coqc.py](etc/coqc.py), a Python wrapper around `coqc` to get timing information.
 The wrapper requires Python3 and the `argparse` library.
 You can also compile without timing information with `make TIMED=false`.

+## Maintaining dependencies

+There are a few dependencies managed as submodules in `external/`.
+To update them, run `git submodule update --init --remote`, then commit the resulting change with git.

+The dependencies are frozen at a particular version to avoid breaking the Perennial build when there are incompatible upstream changes.
+However, we regularly check compatibility in the "CI (updated dependencies)" build, and try to fix Perennial to work with the latest version quickly.

 ## Compilation times